PatrickPDPS/DPSRevitPrimer/06_Phasing/6-6_ConstructionPhasing.md

 #Construction Phasing
 <br>
-Alright, so we have some different submitals for a project such as a foundaiton, shell and core package.
+Alright, so we have some different submittals for a project such as a foundaiton, shell and core.
 How do we do this in our Revit model?